Understanding Herpes SImplex Lab Test: Serology Blood Test and Herpes PCR. Knowledge for Oral Herpes, Genital Herpes, Anal Herpes, Rectal Herpes

 WHAT DOES A POSITIVE HERPES IgG TEST RESULT MEAN?

 Herpes IgG tests are one type of blood test for the herpes simplex virus (HSV).
 Herpes blood tests look for the body's immune reaction to a herpes infection.
 They don't search directly for the virus.
 Because the immune reaction takes time to develop after the time of infection, it's not immediately detectable.
-In fact, depending on the type of test used, it can take up to four months to become positive on an HSV IgG test.
+Depending on the type of test used, it can take up to four months to become positive on an HSV IgG test.

 How Does an HSV IgG Test Work?

-When a person becomes infected,the immune system tries to fight off the infection.
+When a person becomes infected, the immune system tries to fight off the infection.
 That's true not just for herpes but for any pathogen, Part of that process involves the production of antibodies.
 These proteins are specific for each infection they are fighting.

 For a new type of infection, it takes time for the body to make strong antibodies.
 The body can make several kinds of antibodies to fight infections.
 The two types that herpes blood tests look for are IgG and IgM.
-Herpes IgM antibodies usually are detectable by herpes blood tests within 7-10 days after initial infection.
+Herpes IgM antibodies usually are detectable by herpes blood tests within 7-10 days after the initial infection.
 IgM levels stay high for approximately two weeks.
 After that, they usually decline.

 Therefore IgM testing is primarily considered to be useful for detecting acute infection.
 However antibody levels also sometimes go up during an outbreak.